 You should schedule air leakage detector today because surface condensers are designed to be a vacuum-tight system with cooling water flowing through tubes.
 The cold tube surface condenses the steam creating a reduction in volume inside the condenser, which produces a vacuum.
 Air and non-condensables (air inleakage) that are allowed to enter the steam space from outside the unit can cause a reduction in vacuum, resulting in operational inefficiencies and impacting your bottom line.

 Condenser air removal systems are designed to remove a certain amount of air inleakage.
 As the design limitations of the air removal system are approached, the efficiency of the unit decreases.
 In order for the Utility to maximize the potential of the unit, condenser air inleakage must be minimized.
-Helium leak detector assist with the efficiency of these processes.
+Air leak detector assist with the efficiency of these processes.

 As condenser air inleakage increases, the backpressure (loss of vacuum) increases.
 The rate at which the backpressure increases due to air inleakage is dependent on the effectiveness of the air removal system.
 The air removal system should be able to control small amounts of air inleakage before noticeable effects are observed.
 The most expensive effect is the loss of electrical output from the generator.

 Other factors can contribute to an increase in backpressure such as fouled condenser tubes that minimize the amount of heat transfer.
 An air leakage detector is an excellent first option for solving a high backpressure problem, since the inspections are conducted on-line.
 A reduction in power or complete unit shutdown must occur to clean the condenser tubes.

 Dissolved Oxygen is another byproduct of excessive air inleakage and why we recommend condenser air-in leakage testing.
 Air that is allowed to enter the steam space and is unable to be removed has the potential of being entrained in the condensate.